 Testamentary Trusts are created after your death, by the terms of your will.
 The assets to fund a testamentary trust usually go through probate.
 A common example of a testamentary trust is one created by a parent leaving assets to a child.
 The testamentary trust is administered by a trustee until the child reaches a stated age, at which point the assets are then transferred to the child.

-Creating a trust for minor children allows you to set rules for the use of your assets.
+Creating a Trust for minor children allows you to set rules for the use of your assets.
 For example, you can dictate that a child can access the funds only after they reach a certain age.
-Until your child reaches the designated age, the named trustee could be allowed to use funds in the trust to pay for your children’s health care, education or upbringing.
+Until your child reaches the designated age, the named trustee could be allowed to use funds in the Trust to pay for your children’s health care, education or upbringing.
 You could also, for example, stipulate that certain funds could only be used for college tuition payments.

 Trusts are a great way to safeguard your children by making sure your money is protected and that it’s used to care for your kids according to your wishes.
-Depending on your family and your life, a provider attorney can tailor a Trust to meet your specific needs.
+Depending on your family and your life, a provider lawyer can tailor a Trust to meet your specific needs.
 Each state has laws governing Trusts.
 Join LegalShield today and contact your provider law firm for assistance.

 Should you use a Living Trust, Testamentary Trust or a Revocable Trust?

-There are a variety of types of trusts and each one provides different benefits.
+There are a variety of types of Trusts and each one provides different benefits.
 Trusts can help you:

-Without a proper Estate Plan, your assets—that is, your money, your home, anything you own—will be tied up in the probate court system.
+Without a proper Estate Plan, your assets—that is, your money, your home, anything you own—will be tied up in the Probate court system.

 Select a topic to learn more:

 Finding solutions to your legal issues doesn’t have to be stressful, complicated or expensive.
 LegalShield puts the power of legal representation within reach of any individual, family, or business.
 We work hard to make it easy, simple, and affordable to get the legal help you need, when you need it.